fiji-hpc/hpc-datastore/README.md

 will take some time) and runs the starting script.
 The starting script will only print out help and ask you to provide path to where datasets shall be stored, hostname and port to which the server shall bind to (where it should listen at).

+(There used to be a period of time when Fiji client and this server was out-of-sync, this is no longer truth and one can/should be using the latest code from the client(s) and server.)

 The server is for real started with the following command:
 ```